 Windbreaks, flower gardens, and food plots can provide cover, nesting sites, and food for wildlife.

 - Iowa State University Extension: Forestry – Publication about windbreaks and their benefits.

-- Iowa State University Extension: Forestry – Information about tree farming in Iowa.
+- Iowa State University Extension: Forestry – Information about tree farming in Iowa, opens as pdf.

 - National Wildlife Federation: Garden for Wildlife – Creating and certifying wildlife habitat in your own backyard.

 - National Wildlife Federation: Garden for Wildlife at School – Creating and certifying wildlife habitat at your school.